CBSE Class 11 Physical Education Syllabus 2026-27

 After completing the unit, the students will be able to:

-• Understand Circuit training and its importance.
+• Summarise training load and its concept.

 Internal Assessment